realRSB/self-driving-car/README.md

-I'm done part 1 of 2 of this simulation.
-Currently I've completed the car movement, collision and rays, and still need to implement the neural network.
+I'm done with part 1 of 2 of this simulation.
+Currently, I've completed the car movement, collision, and rays, but still need to implement the neural network.

 # Self-Driving Car Simulation 🚗💨